 The New York Yankees are an iconic organization, whether we’re talking about baseball or pro sports in general.
-That’s what winning 27 championships will do, I suppose.
-When it comes to the Yankees home run leaders for a single season, though, it’s still dominated by players from yesteryear.
+That’s what winning 27 championships will do.
+When it comes to the single-season Yankees home run leaders, though, it’s still dominated by players from yesteryear.

-I mean, jeez, when looking at the top-15 most powerful seasons in Yankees history, only two players (Aaron Judge and Alex Rodriguez) have joined the club since 1961.
-Since one dude dominates the franchise leaderboard here, we’re going to take a bit of a different approach than usual and look at the 31 most powerful seasons in Yankees history.
+When looking at the top 15 most powerful seasons in Yankees history, only two players (Aaron Judge and Alex Rodriguez) have joined the club since 1961.
+Since one particular dude dominates the franchise leaderboard, we’re going to take a bit of a different approach than usual while looking at the 31 most powerful seasons in Yankees history.

 Yankees Home Run Leaders: Top 11